The Apprenticeship of Duddy Kravitz (musical)

 After the second adaptation's failure the play's writers decided to re-investigate the material and soften the ending, although Richler died in 2001 never having seen the final changes.
-Spencer took over as librettist, starting his adaptation from scratch (he would refer to it as "an altogether different musical with the exact same title").
+Spencer took over as librettist, starting his adaptation from scratch (he would refer to it as "an altogether different musical with the same title").
 Approximately 3/4 of the original score was dropped, most of the rest was revised in favor of the new structure, and the piece went through constant refinement as it was worked on over some twenty years.

 In June 2015 after refusals from several theaters the new version had its premiere in Montreal at the Segal Center for Performing Arts.
 This production was directed again by Pendleton and featured a cast headed by Ken James Stewart (Duddy), George Masswohl (Max Kravitz), Marie-Pierre de Brienne (Yvette Durelle), and including Howard Jerome, Adrian Marchuk, Victor A. Young, David Coomber, Sam Rosenthal, Michael Rudder, Kristian Truelsen, Albane Chateau, Gab Desmond, Julia Halfyard, Michael Esposito II, and Michael Daniel Murphy.
 The sold-out engagement received mostly positive-to-rave reviews and was twice extended, and an original cast album was released in December 2016 on the Ghostlight label.